ViniciusGomes99/AirbnbExploratoryDataAnalysis/README.md

 1. Download the Airbnb Dataset (provide link if available).
 2. Run the provided Jupyter Notebook or Python script to perform the analysis.
 3. Explore the results and draw your own conclusions.

+## Contact Information
+For any queries or feedback, please contact me through my [Linkedin](https://www.linkedin.com/in/vinicius-capozzi)